Meet the 2024-2025 class of Advocacy Corps organizers!

 Tzara Kane

 Tzara Kane is an electoral organizer from coastal Maine.
-She graduated from SUNY Purchase with a BA in Theatre and Performance and is pursuing teaching certification for Secondary Mathematics.
+She graduated from SUNY Purchase with a bachelor of arts in theatre and performance and is pursuing teaching certification for secondary mathematics.
 She became involved in grassroots political organizing through strike solidarity actions in Portland, ME prior to her work in tenant advocacy electoral campaigns.
 She served as Campaign Treasurer for successful ballot question campaigns in Portland, which protected the city’s robust rent control and tenant protection laws.
-She currently serves as the National Endorsements Co-Chair for the Democratic Socialists of America’s National Electoral Commission.

 Yasharbek Sabitov